Jess Roskelley, American alpine climber caught in avalanche, 'died doing what he loved'

 But Roskelley, who last year was named one of the “most adventurous” people in the world by Men’s Journal, was no stranger to challenges.

-In 2003, at age 20, he became what was believed to be the youngest person at the time to ever to summit Mount Everest, a feat he completed alongside his father, climbing pioneer John Roskelley.
-Back home afterward in Spokane, Washington, father and son recalled stepping over frozen corpses and encountering everything from illness and infection to a rare white Tibetan wolf during their trek up Everest.
+In 2003, he climbed Mount Everest alongside his father, climbing pioneer John Roskelley.
+Back home afterward in Spokane, Washington, father and son, then 20, recalled stepping over frozen corpses and encountering everything from illness and infection to a rare white Tibetan wolf during their trek up Everest.

 "We’re both suffering some effects,” John Roskelley told The Spokesman-Review in June 2003.
 “But we have all of our fingers and toes.”